To go straight to Practice Material for Spiccato, click on the highlighted link.

 For exercises, studies and repertoire excerpts for working on spiccato, click on the following link: Practice Material for Spiccato

 SAUTILLÉ, RICOCHET AND FLYING SPICCATO

 While these three additional bouncing bow styles can be considered as specialised variants of spiccato, their particular characteristics allow them to be differentiated and studied separately.
 Flying spiccato and ricochet bowings are basically the same, with the only difference between them being that the flying spiccato has more notes (bounces) in the bowstroke.
 They are discussed on their own page (click on the highlighted link).
 Which leaves us with sautillé……..

 Sautillé is simply a spiccato that is sufficiently fast that the hair of the bow doesn’t actually ever lose contact with the string (as there simply isn’t time).
-But even though the bowhair doesn’t “lift off” this doesn’t mean that the bow is not bouncing.
+But even though the bowhair doesn’t actually “lift off” from the string, this doesn’t mean that the bow is not bouncing.
 The bowstick IS jumping (just try watching it and you will soon feel dizzy), and the notes are sounding short and articulated, as can be demonstrated by morphing deliberately between sautillé and a simple legato tremolo without changing the speed.
 This is a very instructive exercise as it gives us an instantaneous (and almost magical) feel for just exactly what the fingers, wrist and hand need to do in order to encourage the bow to bounce and vice versa.

 There is an upper limit to the speed at which we can maintain this bounce.
 Above a certain speed, the sautillé automatically morphs into a tremolo.
 The thicker the string, the slower its reactions, which is why this upper limit is reached earlier on the lower strings.
 Experiment with finding the upper limit for your sautillé: perhaps 600 beats per minute (bpm.) on the A string and less for the C string?